DeveloperTani/Iot-edge/README.md

 More detailed documentation of each component is coming soon!

-**Status (2025-07-06):**
+**Status (2025-07-11):**
-API is deployed on Azure (POST endpoints currently buggy).
+Both frontend and backend are deployed on Azure.
-Frontend is running locally, will be deployed once API is stable.
+The backend cloud-based endpoints are not currently in use and data/commands are routed straight API --> MQTT broker --> device and vice versa.

 See [ESP32 thermostat](./thermostat-prototype/) for device details.